tendermint/spec/spec/abci/apps.md

 a set of binary chunks in an arbitrary format:

 * `Height (uint64)`: The height at which the snapshot is taken.
-It must be taken after the given height has been committed, and before the next height is processed.
+It must be taken after the given height has been committed, and must not contain data from any later heights.

 * `Format (uint32)`: An arbitrary snapshot format identifier.
 This can be used to version snapshot formats, e.g. to switch from Protobuf to MessagePack for serialization.
 The application can use